Enrique Magalona

-Enrique "Equi" Barrera Magalona Sr. (born Enrique Magalona y Barrera; November 5, 1891 – 1960) was a Filipino politician who served as a Senator of the Philippines.
+Enrique "Equi" Barrera Magalona Sr. (born Enrique Magalona y Barrera; November 5, 1891 – 1960) was a Filipino politician who had served as a Senator of the Philippines from 1946 to 1955.
 Prior to being elected to the Senate, he served as the Municipal President of Saravia, Negros Occidental, which is now named in his honor, and as a Representative from Negros Occidental in the Philippine Assembly.
-He was the grandfather of the late Filipino rapper Francis Magalona.
+He was the father of the late Filipino actor Pancho Magalona and the grandfather of the late Filipino rapper Francis Magalona.

 Early life and education

 Enrique B. Magalona was born in Saravia, Negros Occidental (now Enrique B. Magalona, Negros Occidental) on November 5, 1891 to Vicente Magalona y Ledesma and Augusta Barrera y Majarocan.

-He studied in Molo Institute, Iloilo where he obtained both his primary and secondary education.
-He graduated at Colegio de San Juan de Letran with the degree of Bachelor of Arts in 1907 and La Jurisprudencia where he received his Bachelor of Laws degree in 1911.
+He studied at the Molo Institute in Iloilo, where he obtained both his primary and secondary education.
+He graduated at Colegio de San Juan de Letran in 1907 with the degree of Bachelor of Arts and La Jurisprudencia, where he received his Bachelor of Laws degree in 1911.